 Knowing that my grandmother once held the same utensils that my children are using makes me feel rooted in tradition and the love of family.
 Baking with Nana Miller’s cookie cutters is always a hallmark of our Christmas season that has brought me so much joy.

 Until this year.

 I guess I should preface this story by saying that I was feeling incredibly behind with all things Christmas this past week.
 No matter how hard I tried, I just couldn't get ahead of the game.
-Exhausted, I collapsed into bed every night without a single vision of a dancing sugar plum.
 No teacher gift was made by my loving hands.
 My house was in disarray, and aside from a few packages that arrived from Amazon, not an ounce of Christmas shopping had been done.
-Everything about Christmas felt like a great big to do list instead of a festive season of joy, and I was crying all the way.
+Exhausted, I collapsed into bed every night with no dancing sugar plum in sight.
+Everything about Christmas felt like a great big to do list and I was crying all the way.

 After cranking out a few chores and errands, I picked my daughter up from a friend’s house around noon.
 Completely sleep deprived, I knew that my beloved tween was most likely going to endure some sort of emotional breakdown if she didn’t have a chance to recharge.

 Despite this well known fact and because I was all about making some happy memories if it killed me, I held tightly to my vision for the afternoon.
 We were moving right along with things at first; talking about her night and the fun that she had on the last day of school before break.
 And then, just as I began to take the cookie ingredients from the pantry, it happened.

 I won’t get into the gory details as I’m sure you have your own stories from the trenches of raising pre-teen girls, but given my spirit of frenzy and her lack of rational thought, let’s just say that the conversation ended with me sending the sweet cherub to her room for some quiet time.
 And I was beginning to wonder if I needed the same.

 So much for the smell of cookie nostalgia wafting through my hallways.